XM vs Plus500, Updated for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-XM allows you to trade around 100 financial instruments while Plus500 allows you to trade around 100 financial instruments on their platform.
+XM has around 100 financial instruments whilst Plus500 allows you to trade around 100 financial instruments on their platform.

-The more financial instruments you can trade on the XM and Plus500 trading platforms the better.
+The more instruments you can trade on the XM and Plus500 platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
-Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of XM or Plus500.
+Trading is all about grasping potential opportunities and you never want to miss out on a trading opportunity due to the limitations of XM or Plus500.

 XM and Plus500 Contact Details

-Being able to contact a broker simply is a sign of a professional broker.
+Being able to contact a broker through many ways is important.
 XM and Plus500 have the following contact details and social medias that you can use.

 |